jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

 # SIERRA Demonstration Context

-To demonstrate the capabilities of SIERRA, we will use a foraging (object gathering) task.
+To demonstrate the capabilities of SIERRA by performing a mini-investigation, we will use a foraging (object gathering) task.
 The video below should give you some idea of how a system of N foraging robots might perform on a foraging task.
 This video was automatically generated by SIERRA using captured ARGoS frames.

 {{< video library="true" autoplay="true" loop="true" class="aligncenter" src="showcase/crw/2021-tro-sc1_0_output.mp4" width=50px >}}